Graduate Management Research (NRE)

 Accounting and finance are inextricably intertwined.
 For example, key roles for corporate financial reporting include assisting firms in raising debt and equity capital, improving the efficiency of the capital markets, and facilitating the effective monitoring of corporate managers' investing and financing decisions.
 This seminar provides a rigorous and integrative exposure to research that addresses economic issues of interest to both the accounting and finance research communities.
 Topics may include; an introduction to research methods, capital markets research in accounting, and experimental research in accounting.

-Last Four Terms Offered: Spring 2025, Fall 2024, Spring 2024, Fall 2023
+Last Four Terms Offered: Fall 2025, Spring 2025, Fall 2024, Spring 2024

-NRE 5060 - PhD Seminar - Corporate Finance Theory (1.5 Credits)
+NRE 5060 - PhD Seminar in Corporate Finance I (1.5 Credits)

 Johnson PhD Seminar-Content changes regularly.

-Last Four Terms Offered: Spring 2024, Spring 2022, Spring 2020, Spring 2018
+Last Four Terms Offered: Fall 2025, Spring 2024, Spring 2022, Spring 2020

-NRE 5110 - PhD Seminar in Empirical Corporate Finance (0.5-3 Credits)
+NRE 5110 - PhD Seminar in Corporate Finance II (0.5-3 Credits)

 This is a thorough doctoral level class on corporate finance, covering modern theoretical and empirical work, with an emphasis on the latter category.
 The course is designed to help students understand how to operationalize empirical research on topics that are central to corporate finance, such as capital structure, product market behavior, the limits of the firm, financial constraints, investment behavior, liquidity management, and more.
 The course will also look at the interface between corporate finance and other research areas, such as banking and industrial organization.
 The overarching goal is to expose students to state-of-the-art research in the field corporate finance and prepare them to conduct their own work using new methods and tools.